Learners' Languages: Toposes of learners

 Define $Q\ss\{(g_1,g^\sharp)\mid g_1\colon\rr^m\to\rr^n, g^\sharp\colon\rr^m\times\rr^n\to\rr^m\}$ by saying that $g_1(x)$ must be of the form $f(a,x)$ for some $a\in\rr^k$ in the parameter set and that $g^\sharp_x$ is given by ``pulling back gradient vectors'' using the map on cotangent spaces defined by composing with the derivative of $g_1$ at $x$, in the usual way.

-Now given $(g_1,g^\sharp)\in Q$, we continue with the setup of \cref{prop.easy_subobjects}.
-That is, we define $R(g_1,g^\sharp)\colon \rr^m\times\rr^n\to Q$ to say how the learner updates its current parameter value $a\in\rr^k$ given an input-output pair; this again is specified by the deep learning algorithm.
+Now given $(g_1,g^\sharp)\in Q$, we continue with the setup of \cref{prop.easy_subobjects} by defining $R(g_1,g^\sharp)\colon \rr^m\times\rr^n\to Q$ to say how the learner updates its current parameter value $a\in\rr^k$ given an input-output pair; this again is specified by the deep learning algorithm.
 Typically, it uses a loss function to calculate a cotangent vector at $f(a,x)$ which is passed back to a cotangent vector at $a$, and a dual vector of some ``learning rate'' $\epsilon$ is traversed.

 The details are important for implementation, but not for understanding the idea.
 The idea is that as long as we say what sorts of maps are allowed (smooth maps with reverse derivatives) and how they update, we have defined a logical proposition. \end{example}